It’s cheap and effective to make disinfecting part of your barn routine. We’ve got Hagyard Equine Medical Institute’s top tips.

 This step clears out any organic debris the brushes might have collected.

-“Use regular household soap and water, like Ivory soap or Dawn dishwashing liquid and water, and get the dirt a debris off before disinfecting,” Slovis advised.
+“Use regular household soap and water, like Ivory soap or Dawn dishwashing liquid and water, and get the dirt and debris off before disinfecting,” Slovis advised.

 What to use